-Feeding left over pumpkins is not just a tasty treat for livestock and chickens, and a good way to recycle pumpkins that were used as decorations; pumpkins are also a source of nutrients.
+Feeding left over pumpkins is not just a tasty treat for livestock and chickens as well as good way to recycle pumpkins that were used as decorations; pumpkins are also a source of nutrients.
 Pumpkins are a good source of vitamins A and E as well as folate and fiber.
 They can also be a supplemental source of protein for livestock.
-However, when pumpkins are not a regular part of an animal's diet, they should be fed in small amounts at a time to prevent them from upsetting the digestive system of livestock.
+However, when pumpkins are not a regular part of an animal's diet, they should be fed in small amounts to prevent them from upsetting the digestive system of livestock.

-For more information, please contact Adaven Scronce, Diversified Agriculture and Natural Resource Agent, adaven@ksu.edu or (620)331-2690
+For more information, contact Adaven Scronce, Diversified Agriculture and Natural Resource Agent, adaven@ksu.edu or (620)331-2690